 Using Kaizen to Improve as a Developer

 In July of 2016, I was contacted by Packt Publishing in regards to writing a book for beginners called iOS 10 Programming for Beginners.
 I never thought it would be something I would ever do since I’ve never blogged or written anything.
-After some persuasion from some friends, I accept the challenge and began writing.
+After some persuasion from some friends, I accepted the challenge and began writing.

-More notes taken for my book.
+More notes that I took for my book.

-As I had promised myself to do while writing the book I started to try and come up with some kind of plan for improving myself as a developer at the start of the New Year.
+As I had promised myself to do while writing the book I started to try and come up with some plan for improving myself as a developer at the start of the New Year.
 Right before the New Year, I was scrolling my Twitter timeline when I saw this tweet from Azamsharp:

 “Management consultants like to drop the word kaizen in conversations. ”Kaizen” is a Japanese term that captures the concept of continuously making many small improvements.
 It was considered to be one of the main reasons for the dramatic gains in productivity and quality in Japanese manufacturing and was widely copied throughout the world.
 Kaizen applies to individuals, too.
 Every day, work to refine the skills you have and to add new tools to your repertoire.
 Unlike the Eton lawns, you’ll start seeing results in a matter of days.
-Over the years, you’ll be amazed at how your experience has blossomed and your skills have grown.”
+Over the years, you’ll be amazed at how your experience has blossomed, and your skills have grown.”

 The Pragmatic Programmers: From Journeyman to Master

 Every since I started reading the book, I started to think about small changes that I could make.
 The first one I came up with was to simply use the Mark comment.
-I decided to make a Markdown file for just a few basic things I would use anytime I wrote code.
+I decided to create a Markdown file for just a few basic things I would use anytime I wrote code.
 Here is what that file looks like: